fomightez/sequencework/AdjustFASTA_or_FASTQ/README.md

 - permute_seq_within_FASTA_an_amount.py
 > FASTA file -->  circular sequence in FASTA file start breakpoint permuted to position specified

-(My understanding is Plasmidsaurus does this with [dnappler](https://github.com/gbouras13/dnaapler), see [Plasmidsaurs' 'Whole Genome Technical Documentation'](https://plasmidsaurus.com/technical-documentation/genome).)
+(My understanding is Plasmidsaurus does this rotation with [dnappler](https://github.com/gbouras13/dnaapler), see [Plasmidsaurs' 'Whole Genome Technical Documentation'](https://plasmidsaurus.com/technical-documentation/genome).)
 Takes a sequence file (FASTA-format) & a record id (unless single sequence in file) of a circular sequence such as a plasmid or mitochondrial genome, and moves the specified distance in bps the start/end (breakppoint) of